To the Airport

 Who owns and runs Tucson International Airport?

-Most of the 8,343 acres that make up Tucson International Airport is owned by the City of Tucson.
-The airport is operated by the Tucson Airport Authority (TAA) under a long-term lease that extends to October 2098.
+Most of the 8,282 acres that make up Tucson International Airport is owned by the City of Tucson and operated by the Tucson Airport Authority (TAA) under a long-term lease that extends to October 2098.
 The TAA is an independent non-profit corporation created by the Arizona Legislature in 1948.
-The TAA is comprised of 85 members selected from within the airport’s service area and led by an 11-member Board of Directors.
-In addition to Tucson International Airport, the TAA operates Ryan Airfield, a general aviation reliever airport, west of Tucson.
+It does not receive any local tax dollars and has no taxing authority.
+Its operations are funded through revenues paid by users.
+In addition to Tucson International Airport, the TAA operates Ryan Airfield, a 1,876-acre general aviation reliever airport west of Tucson.
 Learn more about the TAA here.

 I want to work at the airport, how do I find out about available jobs?

 The Tucson Airport Authority recruits and hires people for openings within its organization, including positions in operations, public safety, custodial, administration and planning and development.
 Current TAA openings can be found here.
 Airlines, terminal concessions, car rental companies, parking, the Transportation Security Administration, U.S. Customs and Border Protection and the Federal Aviation Administration, do their own hiring.
 Career information about those employers at TUS can be found here.

 I want to do business at the airport, what should I do?

 The Tucson Airport Authority welcomes the opportunity to establish business relationships for both Tucson International Airport (TUS) and Ryan Airfield (RYN).
 Information about potential opportunities can be found here.